 The Chandler’s children marry and settle in Seattle

 After arriving in the Pacific Northwest the Chandler’s children began to marry.
 The first was their son Aaron F. Chandler, who married in 1879 in Kitsap County.
 In 1880 he and his new wife Martha moved to Seattle and Aaron worked as a seaman.

 The Chandlers had three marriageable daughters and with the shortage of white women in the Seattle area, the girls each had a pool of available men to choose from.
 In 1880 daughter Fannie, who was only 18, married Edward H. Plummer of a prosperous pioneer Seattle family.
 Edward’s father, Charles Plummer, had been one of the earliest white settlers of Seattle, arriving in 1853.
-Charles had married Ellender Smith, sister of another King County pioneer, Dr. Henry A. Smith (Smith’s Cove.)
-Ellender died giving birth to twin boys in 1859 – Edward and his brother Elwood.
+Charles had married Ellender Smith, sister of another King County pioneer, Dr. Henry A. Smith who had settled at Smith’s Cove.
+Ellender died giving birth to twin boys in 1859: Edward and his brother Elwood.